cstone9/f20-5510-hw2/README.md

-# ECE 5510 Homework 2 Part II Template
+# ECE 5510 Homework 2 Part II Template (Fall 2020)

 ## Contact

-Contact the course TA for any questions.
-You will be notified when the contents of this repository changes.
+Please use the HW2 discussion forum on Canvas for any questions.

 ## Overview